Skip to content

 • by

-This didn’t work exactly as DC envisioned it as financial difficulties put a quick end to the title, but Black Lightning survived and started to appear in other series and fight crimes as part of a team.
+This didn’t work exactly as DC envisioned it, as financial difficulties put a quick end to the title, but Black Lightning survived and started to appear in other series and fight crimes as part of a team.

 Originally, Tony Isabella had been tasked to retool a series called The Black Bomber with a strange and disturbingly bad premise that the writer described as DC’s first black superhero being a white bigot.
 He didn’t want to touch that and convinced DC to change the story.
 To draw the new title, the company recruited a young prodigy.
-Trevor Von Eeden was only 16 when he was offered the job–at the time though, Von Eeden didn’t know if he got the job for his talent or because he was black.
+Trevor Von Eeden was only 16 when he was offered the job–at the time, though, Von Eeden didn’t know if he got the job for his talent or because he was black.

 Black Lightning Comics Reading Order

-Black Lightning’s Origin Stories
+Black Lightning’s Comic Book Origin Stories

 Black Lightning and The Outsiders